braymaekers/ngdw-etl/readme.md

 # ETL Framework Processing Rules
 * 3 processing layers: Acquisition, Core, Service
 * Referential data will flow all the way through: business wants to see updates ASAP
-* Transaction data will have a schedule stage by stage
+* Transaction data will have a schedule stage by stage (A, C, S)
-* Although some business domains might have a single scheduled workflow, it will be required to design them as if all processing layers could have an independent schedule
+* Although some business domains might have a single scheduled workflow, it will be required to design them as if all processing layers would have an independent schedule
-	* Eg. For the Service load, still check which batch_id's you have left processing (although for a single workflow this should only be 1)
+	* Eg. For the Service load, still check which batch_id's you have left for processing (although for a single workflow this should only be a single batch_id)
-	* With this in mind: having restartability on the unit (job or transformation) might be enough
+	* With this in mind: having restartability on the unit might be enough (did the previous load failed > clean up first)

 ## Acquisition loads:
 * Taken care of by Customer